yuiskean61/Final-Project/README.md

 **User Authentication and Database (RYAN): **

-    Start with implementing basic user authentication,
+    Start with implementing basic user authentication, like adding a registration if possible

+    Make 3 users for each of us to use!

     MongoDB for database purposes; mainly where users data will be stored and chat history

 **Private Messaging (TYLER): **

-    This builds on your existing messaging system

-    It's a good stepping stone before implementing chatrooms
+    Allow users to privately message user using a specific command,

+    Up to you how you would like to implement that,

+    Either by creating a separate chatroom with the choses users or just using a direct message command

-**Chatrooms (anyone of us) - not as important, do after PM is implemented: **
+** Chatrooms (anyone of us) - not as important, do after PM is implemented: **

     Implement after private messaging is working well

-    This feature significantly expands the app's capabilities

  ** Enhance Current Functionality (EINON):**

-    Improve error handling and connection management
+    Add error handling and connection management

     Refine the startup messages and user experience

-**Simple UI Improvements (EINON): **
+** UI Improvements (EINON): **

-    Enhance the console UI or start with a basic graphical interface
+    Enhance the console UI or start with a basic graphical interface to make it look more appealing,

+    I will try my best to make it look more like a messaging app

     This will make testing and using the app more intuitive

  ** Other Features (anyone of us): **

-    Rich text, emojis, user status, and detailed profiles can be added last
+    Rich text, emojis, user status, and detailed profiles can be added too to make a more robust app

-    These are nice-to-have features that build on the core functionality
+    These features can be added by any of us if possible, but focus on the  main features above first